hui-aqua/hydromodel/README.md

 # Hydrodynamic study on aquaculture cage with Code_Aster
----now it is a private project
+---now it is not ready for release.

 summarize the hydrodynamic model for the aquaculture net
 ## Environments